AhkkashK/MangaWorld/README.md

 ## Introduction

 Hello world !
-To upgrade my coding skills in general, i wanted to do a project in relatation with a topic that i like and it's mangas.
+To upgrade my coding skills in general, i wanted to do a project in relation with a topic that i like and it's mangas.
 I scraped a website then i managed to transform and load the data into a local MySQL database.
 The backend is in ExpressJS and the frontend in ReactJS.
-The purpose of my website was to be a manga library where you can search informations about the top 1000 mangas.
+The purpose of my website is to propose a manga library where you can search informations about the top 1000 mangas.

 ## How to run the project